RenKiro/RenKiro/README.md

 - 👋 Hi, I’m @RenKiro
-- 👀 I’m interested in watching a "day in a life" contents of professionals, coding tutorials, anime, cycling competitions, and more.
+- 👀 I’m interested in watching "day in a life" contents of professionals, coding tutorials, anime, cycling competitions, and more.
 - 🌱 I’m currently learning Python stuffs as a future Pythonista
 - 💞️ I’m looking to collaborate on an open source applications
 - 📫 Just email me at rensylboyet.quiroben@g.batstate-u.edu.ph